Thomas Powell (writer): Move to America

-Powell escaped prosecution by moving to America with his wife and four children, arriving in New York on May 26, 1849, onboard the Silas Richard.
+Powell escaped prosecution by moving to America with his wife and four children, arriving in New York on May 26, 1849, on board the Silas Richard.
 Within six months of arriving, Powell had his book The Living Authors of England published.
 One of the 38 authors featured in the book was Charles Dickens, and he was not amused by what Powell had written.
 One item that seemed to have annoyed him was the assertion that he had based the character of Paul Dombey (Dombey and Son) on Thomas Chapman, one of the principal partners at John Chapman & Co.
 Dickens immediately fired off a letter to Lewis Gaylord Clark, editor of the New York literary magazine The Knickerbocker, saying that Powell was a forger and thief.
 Clark published the letter in the New-York Tribune and several other papers picked up on the story.
 Powell started proceedings to sue these publications, and Clark was arrested.
 Dickens, realising that he had acted in haste, contacted John Chapman & Co. to seek written confirmation of Powell’s guilt.
 Dickens did receive a reply from John Chapman & Co. confirming Powell's embezzlement, but once the directors realised that this information might have to be produced in court they refused to make further disclosures.
 Owing to the difficulties of providing evidence in America to support his accusations, Dickens eventually made a private settlement with Powell out of court.

 While all this was in progress, Powell was arrested in New York for passing a forged draft for £250 from John Allan, who was another partner at John Chapman & Co.
 Owing to a lack of evidence, Powell was released without charge.